Inzhenerka/docs.getdbt.tech/website/snippets/_install-dbt-extension.md

 6. To update your registration in VS Code, open the command palette (`ctrl+shift+P` (Windows/Linux) or `cmd+shift+p` (macOS)), then select `dbt: Register dbt extension` to complete the registration.

 </Expandable>

+## (Optional) Configure environment variables {#configure-environment-variables}

+If your dbt project uses environment variables, you can configure them to use the extension's features.
+See the [Configure environment variables](/docs/configure-dbt-extension) page for more information.

 ## Troubleshooting
 <!-- This anchor is linked from the  VS Code extension.
 Please do not change it -->